Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 15, 2024

 Improperly handling asbestos puts you and others at risk.
 If you have asbestos in your home, hire a licensed asbestos abatement professional.

-Laws and regulations regarding the safe handling of asbestos exist to protect public health.
-Attempting DIY removal may not only put you and loved ones at risk of developing a serious illness, but you could also face fines or other penalties.
+Laws help regulate asbestos handling to protect health.
+Removing it yourself can put you and your loved ones at risk of developing a serious illness.
+You may also face fines or other penalties.

 Key Tips for Having Asbestos Removed